Manchester Township, New Jersey: Education

-Regional Day School with 54 students in grades Pre-K–12, which serves low incidence handicapped children.
+Regional Day School with 56 students in grades PreK-12, serves low incidence handicapped children.
 Students from neighboring Lakehurst attend the district's high school as part of a sending/receiving relationship with the Lakehurst School District.
-As of 2012, Lakehurst has been considering the possibility of sending its students to Jackson Liberty High School, as part of a prospective agreement with the Jackson School District under which students would gain access to a broader range of academic programs and which could result in annual savings of $400,000 per year off of the $2 million that the Lakehurst district spends annually for the 150 students it sends to the Manchester district.

 St. Mary Academy in Manahawkin, a K–8 school of the Roman Catholic Diocese of Trenton, is in the area.
 From 1997, until 2019 it operated as All Saints Regional Catholic School and was collectively managed by five churches, with one being St. Elizabeth Ann Seton Church in Whiting.
 In 2019 St. Mary Church in Barnegat took entire control of the school, which remained on the same Manahawkin campus, and changed its name.
 The other churches no longer operate the school but still may send students there.

 Media

 The Asbury Park Press provides daily news coverage of the township, as does WOBM-FM radio.
 The township provides materials and commentary to The Manchester Times, which also covers Lakehurst as one of seven weekly papers from Micromedia Publications.